-In 2018, 65% of American homeowners expected the value of their homes to go up over the course of the next decade.
-Unfortunately, home values change with the local housing market and the national economy.
+In the past few years, 65% of American homeowners expected the value of their homes to go up over the course of the next decade.
+However, home values change with the local housing market and the national economy.
 The good news is, you can improve your home’s value right away with a little curb appeal.
 A fresh coat of paint on your front door or applying new stone veneers can instantly spruce up your home.
 “What is stone veneer,” you ask?

-Well, just keep reading to find out about the different types of stone veneer, its benefits, and how you can use it to update your home.
+Well, just keep reading our FAQs to find out about the different types of interior and exterior stone veneer, its benefits, and how you can use it to update your home.

 What Is Stone Veneer?